Skip to content

 3 GLiNER Zero-shot NER with task-derived labels ~50ms

-4 Sentence scoring Identify key sentences by TF-IDF + position ~10ms
+4 Sentence scoring Key sentences by TF-IDF + position ~10ms

 5 Fact consolidation Deduplicate, merge, score confidence ~5ms

-Stage 6 (LLM-based extraction) is NOT used during ingestion — only during dispatch(), which has the LLM available.
+Stage 6 (LLM-based relational extraction) runs during ask()/complete(), when the LLM is available.

-task="Summarize the current state of the API and recent user feedback"
+"Summarize the current state of the API and recent user feedback",

 )